Mid Century Hutch | Thrift Store Makeover

 My new best friend, the Homeright Finish Max Super, is becoming well-loved and broken in.
 I mixed up some DIY chalky paint primer using some blue oops paint and plaster of paris.

-Leaving the inside of the bottom cabinet original wasn’t a difficult decision for me.
-When a cabinet is meant for storage, paint can get scratched up.
+Leaving the original inside the bottom cabinet wasn’t a difficult decision for me.
+When a cabinet is used for storage, paint can be scratched.
 For this reason, I prefer not to paint the inside of storage pieces.
 I used a scrap piece of thin plywood to prevent overspray inside the lower cabinet.

 Thinking that I would leave the MCM hutch a dark blue; however, it wasn’t the color I intended.
 I got the color mixed up with another, oops, blue.